rubyatscale/pks/dev/notes.md

 - Privacy violation inversion?

 ## Performance
-Although `packs` is intended to be fast, there are ways it can be made a lot faster!
+Although `pks` is intended to be fast, there are ways it can be made a lot faster!
 - Conditional cache usage.
-For example, implemented as an LSP, packs could always use cache and only bust specific caches (asychronously) when certain events (e.g. file changes) are received.
+For example, implemented as an LSP, pks could always use cache and only bust specific caches (asychronously) when certain events (e.g. file changes) are received.
 - By using modified time, we can avoid opening the entire file and parsing it and calculating the md5 hash.
 It's possible this would not be a meaningful performance improvement.

 ### Improved use of references (less cloning)